Host Hugo with Caddy: Complete Setup Guide

 2. Google Analytics

-To monitor traffic on your Hugo website add the tracking script to your Hugo template files.
-This will allow you to track user behavior, site visits and performance metrics.
+Add the tracking script to your Hugo template files to monitor traffic on your Hugo website.
+This will allow you to track user behavior, site visits, and performance metrics.

 3. Server Monitoring Tools